Updated: March 24th, 2026

 Are There Penalties for Missing RMDs?

 RMDs are taxed at your ordinary income tax rate, just like any other 401(k) withdrawal.
-If you fail to take your full RMD, the IRS imposes a penalty of 25% of the amount not withdrawn.
-This penalty is on top of the income tax due on your missed RMD.
+If you fail to take your full RMD, the IRS currently imposes a penalty of 25% of the amount not withdrawn.
+This penalty is on top of the income tax due for your missed RMD.

 Are There Any Exceptions to RMDs?

-- Still Working: If you are still employed and participating in your current employer’s 401(k), you might be able to delay RMDs from that plan but not from your other retirement accounts.
+- Still Working: If you’re still employed and participating in your employer’s 401(k), you might be able to delay RMDs from that plan but not from your other retirement accounts.

-- Roth 401(k) RMD Rule Change: Roth 401(k)s are no longer subject to RMDs, aligning them with Roth IRAs.
+- Roth 401(k) RMD Rule Change: Roth 401(k)s are no longer subject to RMDs, aligning them with the rules for Roth IRAs.

 RMDs force you to claim additional taxable income, which could push you into a higher tax bracket.
 Later in the article, we’ll discuss strategies to manage RMDs, including strategic withdrawals, Roth conversions, and Qualified Charitable Distributions (QCDs).